mapsforge/mapsforge-mapcreator/README.md

 A part directive specifies an extract from the original pbf file, from which either only pbf extracts are made or/and maps.
 For every part for which a map will be created you will need to define a start point that needs to lie within the polygon.
 Every part requires a correspondingly named polygon in the polygons folder (at the same depth).

+These are some of the more important options for each part:
+ - **name** required and needs to have a matching polygon in the polygons directory.
+ - **create-map** if a map should be created or simply a pbf extract that can be used for parts of this part (this is a speed issue, extracting everything from a top-level planet can be very slow).
+ - **create-pbf** if true will create a pbf file that can subsequently be used for parts of this part.
+ - **type** if set to hd uses less memory, but much slower
+ - **map-start-zoom** start zoom level
+ - **map-start-lat**
+ - **map-start-lon** starting position, must be within polygon
+ - **preferred-language** if creating maps for non-English environments, will take the language setting in OSM file first.

+For all options see https://github.com/mapsforge/mapsforge-mapcreator/blob/master/xml/mapcreator.xsd

 Notes
 -----